hiimdaniel/automation-hero/README.md

 I implemented a sort of bubble sort as a bad example, and a merge sort to show the differences.

 #### Bubble sort
-Under the hood [this algorithm](src\main\java\com\daniel\automationhero\service\BubbleSortService.java) is using a temporary file, and the output file to comparing and storing the elements of the whole input file.
+Under the hood this algorithm](src\main\java\com\daniel\automationhero\service\BubbleSortService.java) is using a temporary file, and the output file to comparing and storing the elements of the whole input file.
 First it places the content of the input file to the temp file, opens a stream to the temp file, comparing the actual and the previous elements and writing the smaller one to the output file.
 If the stream ends it will swap the functionality of the output, and the temp file and runs recursively until any swap happens between two neighbouring elements of the stream.
 When the algorithm finishes it will remove the temp file.